ULC: A Unified and Fine-Grained Controller for Humanoid Loco-Manipulation: UNIFIED LOCO-MANIPULATION CONTROL

 \paragraph{Quintic Polynomial Interpolation}

-Upper body commands are smoothly interpolated using quintic polynomial transitions between randomly sampled target positions.
-The interpolation is executed over a fixed interval $T_{\text{interval}} = 1.0$ s, with the instantaneous target position determined by:
+The upper body commands are smoothly interpolated using quintic polynomial transitions between randomly sampled target positions.
+This design separates trajectory smoothness from deployment realism: the quintic interpolation generates physically plausible reference trajectories, while the subsequent stochastic delay mechanism introduces realistic command discontinuities.
+The interpolation is executed over a fixed interval $T_{\text{interval}} = 1.0$ s, with the instantaneous target position determined by

-where $s(t)$ is the quintic smoothing factor:
+where $s(t)$ is the quintic smoothing factor

 The movement step counter $t_{\text{step}}$ is normalized as $t = \min(t_{\text{step}} / T_{\text{interval}}, 1.0)$ to ensure smooth transitions.
 This quintic polynomial ensures $C^2$ continuity with zero velocity and acceleration at the endpoints, providing natural arm movement characteristics.